github/codeql/javascript/documentation/library-customization.rst

 ~~~~~~~~~~

 The call graph is implemented as a predicate ``getACallee`` on ``DataFlow::InvokeNode``, the class
-of data-flow nodes representing function calls (with or wihout ``new``).
+of data-flow nodes representing function calls (with or without ``new``).
 It uses local data flow and
 type information, as well as type annotations where available.

 Type tracking